Mac-McFarland/Recipe-Bot/README.md

 Contributing

 Contributions are welcome!
-If you'd like to contribute to Recipe Bot, please follow these steps:
+If you'd like to contribute to the Recipe Bot, please follow these steps:

     Fork the repository.
     Create a new branch for your feature or bug fix: git checkout -b feature-name